Stalin: An Appraisal of the Man and His Influence: Reception

 On April 28, 1946, a New York Times article about the release of Trotsky's book was published.
 The article provides a thorough summary of the book and offers background information about Trotsky and his assassination.
 The article mentions the significance of the book during the time:

 "It now is made available to the public at a moment when the man it attempts to appraise is at the height of his power and influence."

 The article also makes note of the editing that had to be done to the book as a result of Trotsky's death, resulting in the majority of the book to be about Stalin's youth rather than his time in power:The rest was compiled by the editor from "largely raw material," with extensive interpolations of his own.
 The inevitable result is a certain lack of balance.
 Stalin's earlier years (up to 1917) have received a much fuller and more systematic treatment than his activities since the establishment of the Soviet regime in Russia.
 Admirable as Mr. Malamuth's editorial work has been, the later part of the book, dealing with the crucial problem of Stalin's rise to power, has remained rather sketchy and leaves some important points insufficiently developed.

+In July of the same year, John G. Wright described Malamuth's role in translating the book as "scandalous", noting that his editing of the book ran counter to Trotsky's own intentions.